Vyral/greg-harrelson-recruiting/_posts/2020-04-07-how-to-adapt-to-the-shifting-market.md

   - Lead Conversion
   - Lead Generation
 excerpt: >-
-  Times have changed dramatically amid the coronavirus outbreak.
-That’s why we need to come to understand this shift and how we can adapt to it.
+  Our world has changed dramatically amid the coronavirus outbreak.
+That’s why we need to understand this shift and how we can adapt to it.
 enclosure:
 pullquote:
 enclosure_type: video/mp4